Linux-Lighthouse/partner-repo/PartnerMeetings/3-21-24-partner-meeting.md

   3. Tasks
   4. Resources, Courses, Next Steps
   5. Review Funding Status Doc (Will add to this repo)
+  6. Move to public everything org....
+    a.
+Meetings on Discord Meeting channel
+    b.
+Repos Public including Meeting Notes
+    c.
+No members in Org until we need them.
+Everyone is a contributor until we need a board and staff etc.

 ## Meeting Prep Action Items
 - Start the Resources Readme.md